-Foreign tax proved to be payable in respect of foreign dividends included in a person's taxable income during a year of assessment, must be translated to rand on the last day of the year of assessment at the average exchange rate for that year of assessment under section 6quat(4).61
+Foreign tax proved to be payable in respect of foreign dividends included in a person's taxable income during a year of assessment, must be translated to rand on the last day of the year of assessment at the average exchange rate for that year of assessment under section 6quat(4).

-Example 29 - Rebate for foreign taxes under section 6quat in respect of foreign dividends
+Example 32 - Rebate for foreign taxes under section 6quat in respect of foreign dividends

 Resident A, a natural person under the age of 65, received a foreign dividend of R100 000 by virtue of a 2% shareholding in Foreign Company B during the 2016 year of assessment.
-Foreign tax of R10 000 (R100 000 x 10%) was withheld from the payment of the foreign dividend.
+Foreign tax of R10 000 (R100 000 \times 10%) was withheld from the payment of the foreign dividend.
 No tax treaty exists between South Africa and the country in which Foreign Company B is a resident.
 None of the exemptions under section 10B(2) applies.
 Resident A incurred expenses of R3 000 in production of the foreign dividend.
 Resident A received other taxable income of R1 million from a South African source for the 2016 year of assessment.
+Result:

-Result: R Calculation of the taxable amount of foreign dividends Foreign dividend included in gross income under paragraph (k) of the definition of "gross income" in section 1(1) Less: Portion exempt under section 10B(3) [(26 / 41) × R100 000] Taxable foreign dividend 100 000 (63 415) 36 585 Calculation of total taxable income Taxable amount of foreign dividend Other taxable income Total taxable income 36 585 1 000 000 1 036 585
+Calculation of the taxable amount of foreign dividends

+Foreign dividend included in gross income under paragraph (k) of the definition of "gross income" in section 1(1) 100 000 Less: Portion exempt under section 10B(3) [(26 / 41) × R100 000] (63 415) Taxable foreign dividend 36 585

-See Interpretation Note No. 18 (Issue 3) dated 26 June 2015 "Rebate or Deduction for Foreign Taxes on Income" for a discussion of the rebate for foreign taxes.
+See Interpretation Note 18 (Issue 3) dated 26 June 2015 "Rebate or Deduction for Foreign Taxes on Income" for commentary on the rebate for foreign taxes.